All the best Black Friday deals you can shop at Amazon

 ____________________________________________________________________________

-Lego building kits (starting at $8.70; amazon.com)
+Lego Building Kits (starting at $8.70; amazon.com)

 Burgeoning builders will love to construct any of these Lego building kits.
 There are planes, automobiles, rockets and even Star War-themed sets — plus a few Lego costumes — up for grabs for less right now.